microsoft/TypeScript-New-Handbook/chapters/More on Functions.md

 ## Function Type Expressions

-The simplest way to describe a function is with a a *function type expression*.
+The simplest way to describe a function is with a *function type expression*.
 These types are syntactically similar to arrow functions:

 ```ts